dkleva/bareos/docs/manuals/en/new_main_reference/source/critical.rst

    bareos-dir.conf file.
 The backup script is installed by default and should handle any database, though you may want to make your own local modifications.
 See also
-   :ref:`Backing Up Your Bareos Database BackingUpBareos` for more information.
+   :ref:`BackingUpBareos Backing Up Your Bareos Database` for more information.

 -  Write a bootstrap file for the catalog.
 An example of this is found